jdmonin/JSettlers2/Readme.md

 This will print all server options, and all Game Option default values.
 Note the format of those default values: Some options need both a true/false flag and a numeric value.
-To change the default winning victory points to 12 for example:
+To change the default winning Victory Points to 12 for example:

     -o VP=t12